Dark-Antidark Spinor Solitons in Spin-1 Bose Gases: Numerical Methods

 Our numerical investigation of the ADDAD and DADD states involves three steps: \begin{enumerate} \item To find these solitonic structures for a given parameter set within the easy-plane phase of a spin-1 Bose gas, we employ an exact Newton-Raphson (hereafter referred to, for simplicity, as just Newton) iterative scheme to the dimensionless, time-independent versions of the equations of motion \eq{EOM1} and \eq{EOM2}, see \App{TIEOM}.
 For details on the applied Newton iterative scheme, see \App{NewtonScheme} and \cite{Schmied2020}.
 To converge to the ADDAD state within the easy-plane phase, we start the Newton iteration with the initial ``guess''

-where $x_0$ is the center position, $\sigma$ is a parameter characterizing the width of the Gaussian and $\lambda$ quantifies the width of the hyperbolic tangent.
+where $x_0$ is the center position of the soliton and $\lambda$ quantifies the width of the hyperbolic tangent.
+The Heaviside theta function $\Theta$ is defined as $\Theta(z) = 1$ for $z \geq 0$.
 We place the soliton at the trap center such that we set $x_0 = 0$.
-We take $\sigma$ to be a multiple of the longitudinal oscillator length $a_\parallel$, whereas the parameter $\lambda$ is chosen to be on the order of the spin healing length $\xi_s $ at the trap center.
-It is worthwhile to note that the Gaussian background profile is a reasonable initial guess near the linear limit, i.e., for a weak nonlinearity (small $N$).
-If one starts from the case of large $N$, it is relevant to replace the Gaussian with a Thomas-Fermi (inverted parabolic) waveform~\cite{Stringari}.
-In both cases, the presence of the hyperbolic tangent profile in the component bearing the dark soliton will spontaneously play the role of an attractive potential well leading to a mass of atoms in the other two components.
+We further take the parameter $\lambda$ to be on the order of the spin healing length $\xi_s $ at the trap center.
+We choose a Thomas-Fermi (inverted parabolic) background profile~\cite{Stringari} as we work in a regime of comparatively large $N$ where the energy associated with the non-linear terms is considerably larger than the kinetic energy.
+Due to the density-density coupling $c_0$ being two orders of magnitude larger than the spin-spin coupling $c_1$, it is reasonable to take a one-dimensional Thomas-Fermi profile characterized by $c_0$, the trapping potential $V(x) =(1/2) M \omega_\parallel^2 x^2$ and the corresponding Thomas-Fermi chemical potential $\mu_{\mathrm{TF}} =(1/2) \left(3 \sqrt{M} c_0 \omega_\parallel N / 2 \right)^{2/3}$.
+The associated Thomas-Fermi radius $R_{\mathrm{TF}}$ is defined via $V(x= R_{\mathrm{TF}})= \mu_{\mathrm{TF}}$.
+It is worthwhile to note that near the linear limit, i.e., for a weak nonlinearity (small $N$), the Thomas-Fermi profile has to be replaced by a Gaussian to obtain an adequate initial guess for the Newton iteration scheme.
+For the system studied in this work, we find that the background profile gradually approaches a Gaussian for $N \lesssim 250$; for such small values of $N$, the mean-field description is no longer expected to remain valid, yet it is of mathematical interest in its own right.
+We remark that the Newton iteration converges to the desired solitonic state for both, the Thomas-Fermi and the Gaussian background density profile.
+However, we generally observe that the more accurate the initial guess, the faster the convergence of the Newton iteration.
+Irrespective of the background profile, the presence of the hyperbolic tangent profile in the component bearing the dark soliton will spontaneously play the role of an attractive potential well leading to a mass of atoms in the other two components.

 To converge to the DADD state, we start the Newton iteration with the initial ``guess"